 Have you ever wondered why your dog runs in circles, chases its tail, or runs all over the house?
 That behaviour is known as the 'zoomies'.
 Below we will explain what zoomies in dogs are, why they occur and what you can do when your dog shows this type of behaviour.

-A zoomie is technically referred to as a FRAP (Frenetic Random Activity Period) and there are a few reasons that our canine companions will have a FRAP.
+A zoomie is technically known as a FRAP (Frenetic Random Activity Period) and there are a number of reasons why our canine companions may have a FRAP.

-In many dogs zoomies occur in the early morning and early evening.
+In many dogs, zoomies occur first thing in the morning and first thing in the afternoon.
 In more playful puppies and younger dogs, they are more common simply because younger dogs have a lot of energy that they need to burn off.

 In older dogs it may be noticed that zoomies often follow a period of restraint such as after a bath or when a dog has been groomed.
 The frenetic zooming around is simply then a release of pent up energy following the stress (to some dogs) of having to stay still for a period or simply to dry off.

 Dogs can also exhibit the zoomies after eating, long periods of sleep, relieving themselves or even when they are tired or frustrated.
 In these cases it's possible to associate certain activities that precede the frenetic activity in your own dog.
 Certain stressful situations, such as a visit to the vet, can also provoke the zoomies.

 First of all, there is nothing to be distressed about.
 Even if your dog's zoomies are accompanied by the odd nip or bite, this is nothing to worry about.

 If zoomies occur at home in a more confined area and you're wondering what to do about these crazy little bursts of canine energy then the two best options are: